SameerVohra/RUST/README.md

 ### What is Ownership?
 Ownership is a set of rules that governs how a Rust program manages memory.
 In Rust memory is managed through a system of ownership with a set of rules that a compiler checks.
 If any of the rules are violated the program won't even compile.
 The features of Ownership won't slow down your program while it's running.

+### Ownership Rules
+- Each value in Rust has a `owner`.
+- There can only be one `owner` at a time.
+- When the `owner` goes out of scope, the value will be dropped.

 #### Stack Variables
 Ownership is more relevant in Heap Variables, because in Stack Variables primitive data types pass on a copy, rather than moving the variables.